-For today’s Did You Know fun food facts we will look at Paella.
+For today’s Did You Know we will look at Paella fun facts.

-The Facts: Paella is a Valencian rice dish that originated in its modern form in the mid-19th century near lake Albufera , a lagoon in Valencia, on the east coast of Spain.
-Many non-Spaniards view paella as Spain’s national dish, but most Spaniards consider it to be a regional Valencian dish.
+Paella Fun Facts.
+Paella is a Valencian rice dish that originated in its modern form in the mid-19th century near lake Albufera.
+It is a lagoon in Valencia, on the east coast of Spain.
+Many non-Spaniards view paella as Spain’s national dish.
+Most Spaniards consider it to be a regional Valencian dish.
 Valencians, in turn, regard paella as one of their identifying symbols.

 - March 27th is National Paella Day.